ninjadroid/simple-sinatra-app-deploy/README.md

   - Your local operating system must be of the Linux variety.
   - An Amazon Web Services Account.
 A free tier account can be created [here.](https://aws.amazon.com/free/)
+  - The application uses the latest Amazon Linux image (ami-30041c53).
+This can be changed in the varaiable `image_id` in the file `./roles/create/vars/main.yml`
   - Ansible 2.3 must be installed.
 Further instructions on installing Ansible can be found on the [Ansible website](http://docs.ansible.com/ansible/latest/intro_installation.html)
   - Python 2.6 or higher must be installed.

+# Assumptions and Design Choice:

+It is assumed that this application is for an audience of only a few people for testing the competency of the candidate in deploying a Sinatra Application.
+For a larger audience, more focus on designing for scalability would have been involved.

+There is an assumption that the tester has a basic proficiency of the Linux Bash terminal and how to run commands.

+In terms of security, the following considerations have been made:
+  - Updating all installed applications to allow for the latest security patches to be applied.
+  - Only ports 80 and 22 are open via AWS security groups for the web application and SSH access for Ansible respectively.
+  - A deployment user has been implemented for deployments, running Nginx and connection via Ansible.
+  - WEBRick is proxied to port 80 via Nginx to allow for a more secure and robust web server implementation.

+Using timestamped deploys has been implemented to allow for rollback and traceability of deployments.
+This deployment approach is not fully idempotent but has been done for the aforementioned benefits.

+Cloning the application repository is done using https instead of ssh as it is assumed the deployment user's key is not from a user on Github.

+Getting the ip address of the target host and using it through the playbook has been done as a matter of simplicity.
+This could be modified to get the ip address based on the instances 'Project' tag for greater flexibility in calling roles via the playbook.

+Testing of the website is done via a simple curl-type request.
+On a production system, this would be done using an application such as Selenium or PhantomJS for greater coverage.

+For further scalability and cost considerations, AWS Lambda could be used but would require completely re-architecting both the deployment and application solutions.

+Using Ansible Galaxy for installing the RVM has been used to simplify the Ruby installation process.

+The stage role could be more fine-grained and split into separate roles for packages and nginx but as this is a once-use deployment solution without any reuse, there is little need.
+Likewise, the create role could be split further but is unnecessary with the current requirements.

 # Preparing to Run the Playbook: